Financing Your Graduate Education

 All applicants

 Financial aid is awarded on an academic year basis.
-Our priority application date for 2020-21 is February 28th, 2020.
+See deadlines above.

 Students will not be eliminated from consideration for any types of funding by applying after the priority consideration date.
 However, the Office of Financial Aid processes applications on a first-come, first-served basis; therefore, late applicants may experience a delay in the notification of their eligibility.
 Students would still be expected to meet all registration and bill payment deadlines even if they have not received financial aid award notices by those dates.
 Consequently, they may also cause a delay with disbursements and/or refund checks being issued.